Slurm tutorial

 Essentially SGE and Slurm are very similar as both are batch schedulers.
 But apart from the different commands and their options (described below) there are these important design differences between our SGE-setup and our Slurm configuration:

-- Slurm uses so called control groups to confine your programs to the requested number of cores (per node).
-I.e. if one of your program spawns more processes or threads then your requested number of cores it will not impair the performance of other jobs on the same node, but your job may run more slowly than expected.
+• Slurm uses so called control groups to confine your programs to the requested number of CPUs (per node).
+I.e. if one of your program spawns more processes or threads then your requested number of CPUs it will not impair the performance of other jobs on the same node, but your job may run more slowly than expected.

-- The default run time on LEO5 is 3 days and may be expanded to 10 days if needed.
-Please note that excessive run times negatively affect overall responsitvity of the cluster.
+• When you don't specify a run time on LEO5, it is set to 24 hours.
+You may specify a maximum of 10 days if needed.
+Please note that excessive run times negatively affect overall responsiveness of the cluster.

 Submitting jobs (sbatch)